coin3d/sowx/README.md

 ## Windows compilation

-Building SoWx on Windows is done by using the CMake build configuration.
+Building SoWx on Windows requires cmake.

 Check out the detailed build instructions in the [INSTALL](./INSTALL) file.

 ***The Autotools build system will be not maintained.***

 ## cpack